 Despite some challenges in studying academic motivation, a pool of recent research supports diverse theoretical perspectives and identifies a range of variables as capable of eliciting and guiding learners’ educational efforts and ambitions.
 These variables are wide ranging and include rewards (Ku, Dittmar & Banerjee, 2012), parents’ educational expectations (Tynkkyan, Tolvanen & Salmela-Aro, 2012), autonomy (Wigfield, Cambria & Eccles, 2012), teacher-student positive relationships (Eccles & Roeser, 2009), personalities and teaching strategies (Donche, Maeyer, Coertjens, Daal & Petegem, 2013; Dominguez, et al., 2013), which are all well-established academic motivators.

 Social mobility can also be seen as an academic motivator.
-Extrinsically, social mobility can provide individuals with material rewards, as people with higher degrees tend to have higher incomes and better overall quality of life (ref.).
+Extrinsically, social mobility can provide individuals with material rewards, as people with higher degrees tend to have higher incomes (e.g., Andersson, Nabavi & Wilhelmsson, 2014; Shaw, 2013) and better overall quality of life (Holland & Yousofi, 2014).
 Intergenerational upward social mobility exists in various cultures (Deary et al., 2005; Johnson et al., 2010), and is of great concern because it results in movers gaining access to a range of benefits including better health conditions, educational opportunities and material possessions.
 A range of longitudinal studies suggest that education, cognitive ability, childhood social backgrounds and diligence are worldwide predictors of intergenerational upward mobility (Sorjonen, Hemmingsson, Lundin, Falkstedt & Melin, 2012; Stumm, Macintyre, Batty, Clark, Deary, 2010).

 Although education is found to facilitate intergenerational upward social mobility (Byrom & Lightfood, 2013), there is indication that social class hampers equality of educational opportunity in some societies (Cotes, 2011; Kraus, Piff, Mendton-Denton, Rhenschmidt & Keltner, 2012).
 Whilst upward mobility introduces movers to better cultural capital and social capital, the process of adopting a new social class is challenging because it involves class-based rejection sensitivity and discrimination, given the negative stereotypes that are often attached to movers’ original social classes (Rhenschmidt & Mendoza-Denton, 2014).
 However, academically motivated students from underprivileged families within meritocratic societies or societies where parents are able to pay for university education have the opportunity to achieve upward mobility.
 This is supported by universities themselves, which in contemporary education systems desire to enrol students from more deprived backgrounds (Hart et al., 2004; Housel & Harvey, 2009).